zacstewart/zacstewart.github.io/README.md

 practice would be less desirable than having to manually delete the occasional spam.

-To wrap up this tutorial, we'll try one more thing: using a different classifier.
-The Bernouli naïve Bayes classifier differs in a few ways, but in our case, the important difference is that it operates on n-gram occurrences rather than counts.
-Instead of a numeric vector representing n-gram counts, it uses a vector a booleans.
+To wrap up this tutorial, let's try one more thing: using a different classifier.
+The Bernouli naïve Bayes classifier differs in a few ways, but in this case, the important difference is that it operates on n-gram occurrences rather than counts.
+Instead of a numeric vector representing n-gram counts, it uses a vector a booleans representing the presence of absence of an n-gram.
 In general, this model performs better on shorter documents, so if we wanted to filter forum spam or tweets, it would probably be the one to use.

 We don't have to change any of the feature extraction pipeline (except that we're removing the `TfidfTransformer` step and just using the `CountVectorizer`